Chaklader/SignalSyncPro/papers/PAPER_2.md

 ###### 4.1.3 Example Explanations

-- "Agent prioritizes queue length on approach lane (attention weight: 0.42)"
+- "Agent prioritizes detector occupancy on approach lanes (attention weight: 0.42)"
-- "Pedestrian waiting time receives high attention during phase transition decisions"
+- "Phase duration receives high attention during phase transition decisions"

 Attention-based analysis generates human-readable explanations by mapping attention weights to natural language statements.
 Example explanations derived from attention analysis:

-**State-Specific Explanation (Pr_5, t=1200s):** "In current state, agent attends most strongly to major approach queue length (α=0.42), current phase duration (α=0.28), and minor approach waiting time (α=0.18).
-The high attention to major queue suggests the Continue decision is primarily driven by the need to serve the 15 vehicles currently waiting."
+**State-Specific Explanation (Pr_5, t=1200s):** "In current state, agent attends most strongly to major approach detector occupancy (α=0.42), current phase duration (α=0.28), and minor approach detector status (α=0.18).
+The high attention to major approach detector suggests the Continue decision is primarily driven by the need to serve detected vehicles on the current phase."

-**Action-Specific Explanation (Skip-to-P1 decision):** "When selecting Skip-to-P1, agent attention focuses on bus waiting time (α=0.51) and bus priority status (α=0.23), with reduced attention to standard queue lengths (α=0.09 average).
+**Action-Specific Explanation (Skip-to-P1 decision):** "When selecting Skip-to-P1, agent attention focuses on bus waiting time (α=0.51) and bus presence indicator (α=0.23), with reduced attention to vehicle/bicycle detectors (α=0.09 average).
 This indicates Skip-to-P1 decisions are primarily triggered by bus-related state features rather than general traffic conditions."

-**Comparative Explanation (Continue vs Next):** "Continue decisions show high attention to current phase queues (mean α=0.38) and low attention to alternative phase queues (mean α=0.11), while Next Phase decisions reverse this pattern (current phase α=0.15, alternative phase α=0.41).
-This confirms the agent has learned to maintain phases when current approach has high demand and switch when alternative approaches need service."
+**Comparative Explanation (Continue vs Next):** "Continue decisions show high attention to current phase detectors (mean α=0.38) and phase duration (mean α=0.25), while Next Phase decisions show high attention to alternative phase indicators (mean α=0.41).
+This confirms the agent has learned to maintain phases when current approach shows detector activity and switch when ready to serve alternative phases."

-**Temporal Explanation (Scenario Pe_8):** "During high pedestrian demand period (t=800-1200s), attention to pedestrian waiting time increased from baseline α=0.14 to α=0.32, while attention to vehicle queues decreased proportionally.
+**Temporal Explanation (Scenario Pr_8):** "During high vehicle demand period (t=800-1200s), attention to vehicle detector occupancy increased from baseline α=0.14 to α=0.32, while attention to bicycle detectors decreased proportionally.
 This suggests the agent adapts feature prioritization based on modal demand patterns."

 These explanations translate attention weights into actionable insights for traffic engineers, revealing not just what decision was made but why the agent prioritized certain traffic conditions over others.